-The curriculum at Bancroft Elementary School is designed to provide students with opportunities to learn through active, meaningful, and hands on learning experiences.
-Our staff is focused on building on each student’s strength such that they are confident contributors to the school community.
-We know that parents are our students’ first teachers and we invite you to take this journey with us.
+The curriculum at Bancroft Elementary School is designed to provide students with opportunities to learn through active, meaningful, and hands-on learning experiences.
+Our staff is focused on building on each student’s strength such that each is a confident contributor to the school community.
+We know that parents are our students’ first teachers, and we invite you to take this journey with us.

 Dual Language Model

-Students experience the following benefits while in our program-- 1) they develop high levels of oral language skills and literacy in both Spanish and English, 2) they attain measureable academic achievement in both languages, 3) they hold positive attitudes towards school and themselves, and 4) they exhibit knowledge about and positive attitudes toward other cultures.
+Students experience the following benefits while in our program-- 1) they develop high levels of oral language and literacy skills in both Spanish and English, 2) they attain measureable academic achievement in both languages, 3) they hold positive attitudes towards school and themselves, and 4) they exhibit knowledge about and positive attitudes toward other cultures.
 Our program is a 50:50 bilingual immersion program.
 In this model, instructional time is equally divided between both Spanish and English.
-We also have two Spanish Immersion classes where instruction is delivered in Spanish only in Pre-School and Pre-Kindergarten.
+We also have two Spanish Immersion classes where instruction is delivered in Spanish only in PreK 3 and 4.
 In addition to our dual language program, we offer an inclusion program that supports positive socialization and high standards for all students.

 Common Core State Standards

-We use Readers’ and Writers’ Workshop (RWW) framework in both English and Spanish to ensure that our students are strong bilingual and bi-literate students.
+We use the Reader’s and Writers’ Workshop (RWW) framework in both English and Spanish to ensure that our students are strong bilingual and bi-literate learners.
 RWW is a balanced literacy approach that was built on the premise that all children will learn to read and write when given a wide variety of real-life experiences appropriate to their level.
 Students are given daily opportunities to practice reading and writing with varying levels of support and scaffolding in both Spanish and English.

 There are various components of the RWW.
-The RWW structure allows students to spend long periods of time reading and writing.
-The workshop structure allows students to spend long periods of time reading at their independent level and writing within a variety of genres; the workshop also provides opportunities for small group and individualized instruction.
-All students are given ongoing reading assessments that identify their independent reading levels- the levels at which they can read with deep understanding and independence.
+The RWW structure allows students to spend long periods of time reading at their independent level and writing within a variety of genres; the workshop also provides opportunities for small group and individualized instruction.
+All students are given on-going reading assessments that identify their independent reading levels --the levels at which they can read with deep understanding and independence.
 Students are expected to dramatically increase their reading levels over the course of the school year.
-Information about reading levels will be given to families at each quarterly conference, but caregivers are always welcome to ask their student’s teacher for specifics about their children’s levels and progress.
+Information about reading levels will be given to families at least four times a year, but caregivers are always welcome to ask their student’s teacher for specifics about their levels and progress.

-In addition to the reading and writing workshop, all students engage in phonics or word study lessons and participate in interactive read loud.
+In addition to the reading and writing workshop, all students engage in phonics or word study lessons and participate in interactive read louds and shared reading.

 Students also engage in regular independent practice through on-line math curriculum.
-Students in Kindergarten through second grade work on DreamBox, and students in third through fifth grade work on ST Math which allow them to complete self-paced skill and concept reinforcement.
+Students in Kindergarten through fifth grade work on ST Math which is designed to increase math comprehension and proficiency through visual learning.
+This allows students to complete self-paced skill and concept reinforcement.